LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    Meta-argument that will be called as a goal.
 ``N``
    Meta-argument that will be a closure used to construct a call by appending ``N`` arguments.
-The value of ``N`` must be a non-negative integer.
+The value of ``N`` must be a positive integer.
 ``::``
-   Argument that is context-aware but that will not be called as a goal.
+   Argument that is context-aware but that will not be used as a goal or a closure.
 ``^``
    Goal that may be existentially quantified (``Vars^Goal``).
 ``*``